syedshah94/Parking-App/README.md

     --Create Cards

 Sept 1st, 2017 (12:22 pm):
-    I now have log out working properly, but clicking 'log in' on the landing page throws an error saying something along "Already logged in", but it should instead just let us get into the page.
+    I now have log out working mostly properly.
+If a user is already logged in, clicking 'log in' on the landing page should just move you to the home page.
+    Instead the program throws an error saying something along "Already logged in", but it should instead just let us get into the page.
 This should be a quick fix, hopefully we fix this today.
 I commented out the 'Explore' button on the landing page since its silly to have at this point.

 -----------------------------------------------------------------------------------